BhagiaSheri/WalmartExample/README.md

 `chrome.exe --disable-web-security --user-data-dir=""`

-Remember to close all instances of Chrome before running Chrome via these commands, or Chrome preventing CORS violations will not be properly disabled.
+Remember to close all instances of Chrome before running Chrome via these commands, or Chrome will not properly disable preventing CORS violations.
 You will see a message when your Chrome window opens up if you have done this successfully.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.